 When it comes to supplements and in particular protein powders, the amount of product on the market can be overwhelming.

-It’s hard to know what to choose and if what you’re choosing is right for you or a quality protein powder.
-The fact of the matter is, unless you’ve done your research, you can easily get lost in a sea of fancy labels and flavours.
+It’s hard to know what to choose and if what you’re choosing is right for you or quality protein powder.
+The fact of the matter is, unless you’ve done your research, you can easily get lost in a sea of fancy labels and flavors.

 In this article, our goal is to help hockey players understand the role protein powders can play in their diet so that they’re fueling their performance and recovery.

 First things first, you need to understand why you’re choosing to supplement with protein powder.
 There are multiple reasons to use protein powder, with the most common being an inability to obtain enough protein through diet alone.
 As an elite athlete and an individual with more lean muscle mass than the general population, it’s important you eat enough protein on a daily basis.